TLeconte/airwav/README.md

 Note : mp3 files are created only if squelch opens.
 Recording stop when squelch is closed more than 5 minutes.

-> airwav  -r 0 120.5 | ezstream
+> airwav -r 0  120.5 | ezstream -c ezstream.xml

-send 32kbps CBR mp3 encoded audio to ezstream
+send 32kbps CBR mp3 encoded audio to an Icecast server  (edit the ezstream.xml example file before launching)

+Note : All examples are for rtl sdr, remove -r 0 for airspy

 ## Build